iqtree/iqtree.github.io/doc/Command-Reference.md

 | `-n 0` | Only estimate model parameters on an initial parsimony tree and ignore a full tree search to save time. |
 | `-te` | Specify a fixed user tree to estimate model parameters.
 Thus it behaves like `-n 0` but uses a user-defined tree instead of parsimony tree. |

+>**NOTE1**: There is a discrepancy between IQ-TREE and CONSEL for the AU test: IQ-TREE implements the least-square estimate for p-values whereas CONSEL provides the maximum-likelihood estimate (MLE) for p-values.
+Hence, the AU p-values might be slightly different.
+We plan to implement MLE for AU p-values in IQ-TREE version 1.6.

->**NOTE**: The AU test implementation in IQ-TREE is much more efficient than the original CONSEL by supporting SSE, AVX and multicore parallelization.
+>**NOTE2**: The AU test implementation in IQ-TREE is much more efficient than the original CONSEL by supporting SSE, AVX and multicore parallelization.
 Moreover, it is more appropriate than CONSEL for partition analysis by bootstrap resampling sites *within* partitions, whereas CONSEL is not partition-aware.

 ### Example usages: